redhatstuart/Azure-Linux-Migration-Workshop/challenges/aps/APS-challenge4-Modernize_With_Containers_WebApps_Cosmos.md

 5. <strong>Create and Utilize Azure Container Registry</strong>

-   * Using the Azure Linux CLI, create an Azure Container Registry:
+   * Using the Azure Linux CLI (in a new shell window), create an Azure Container Registry:
        * Use the -n switch to give it a unique name, ex: <strong>firstnamelastnamebirthyear</strong>
        * Use the -g switch to specify the name of the resource group you have been assigned, ex: <STRONG>ODL-LIFTSHIFT-1234</STRONG>
        * Use the -l switch to specify the name of the Azure data center your resource group is in, ex: <strong>centralus</strong> or <strong>eastus</strong>